 Our Screen Accountability™ service will create a Detailed Browsing Log only when an iPhone® or iPad® is being used.
 Screen Accountability will not create a Detailed Browsing Log for activity on Android™, Mac, or Windows devices.

-The Covenant Eyes Detailed Browsing Logs are an in-depth look at your Internet Activity or that of the person you hold accountable.
+The Covenant Eyes Detailed Browsing Logs are an in-depth look at your online activity or the activity of the person you hold accountable.

-While the Covenant Eyes Internet Accountability Report gives you a review of activity based on the Report Sensitivity Level that you have chosen, the Detailed Browsing Logs show all Internet activity for the selected time period.
+While the Internet Accountability report gives you an overview of activity (based on the Report Sensitivity Level that you have chosen), the Detailed Browsing Logs show all internet activity for the selected time period.
 These entries can be searched to help you find a specific time period or type of activity.

 Generating the Detailed Browsing Log

-The Detailed Browsing Logs can be generated in My Account from the Reports page.
+The Detailed Browsing Logs can be generated in My Account from the View Reports page.

 Choosing the Report Sensitivity Level

-On an e-mailed Accountability Report, the Report Sensitivity Level is used to determine the minimum rating of websites that are shown.
+For an emailed Internet Accountability report, the Report Sensitivity Level is used to determine the minimum rating of websites that are shown.
 In the Detailed Browsing Log, on the other hand, it highlights entries rated at or above that rating in a chosen reporting period.
 It is also used to calculate the total number of highly rated entries.

-The default will be the same Sensitivity Level as your Accountability Report, but you can choose to generate your logs at a different Sensitivity Level on the Reports page.
+The default setting will be the same Sensitivity Level as your Internet Accountability report, but you can choose to generate your logs at a different Sensitivity Level on the Reports page.